X-Microsystems/xmicro-bus/Tools/xmicro-ext/README.md

 # XMICRO-EXT
 Riser card for the XMICRO bus.
-Used for troubleshooting to make cards more accessible while running in any given slot.
+Used for troubleshooting to make cards more accessible while running in-system.